Eighty percent of customers prefer a business that uses digital insight to provide a more personalized experience.

 When you have figured out your audience, you need to capture their attention by having them give you their email address.

 A lead magnet can be a PDF guide that offers a helpful solution to your ideal audience.
 It should easily be downloadable after the subscriber gives you their email address.

-The purpose of a lead magnet is to give your core audience members something in exchange for their email address.
+The purpose of a lead magnet is to give your core audience members something in exchange for their email addresses.

 Email automation is letting the emails send themselves.
-What you have to do is create a sequence of emails and put the subscriber on automation.
+But, first, you have to create a sequence of emails and put the subscriber on automation.

 For instance, if a subscriber sees your advertisement on social media and gives you their email address, you are responsible for sending out emails to engage with that subscriber.

 But instead of writing a new email each week to send to that subscriber, you can have five to seven emails written and spread out each week that the subscriber is automatically enrolled in when they give you their email address.